Abhay0809/lcoMERNproj/README.md

 # lcoMERNproj
-An E-Commerce website built using MERN Developement from LearnCodeOnline.in!
+An E-Commerce website built using MERN Developement from LearnCodeOnline.in.